Bonelab/bonelab-website/_posts/2025-11-01-forearm-dxa.md

 peripheral quantitative computed tomography (HR-pQCT) that uses our fracture prediction model, µFRAC, to estimate fracture risk.

+We would use both the 33% and ultradistal forearm DXA sites.
+The ultradistal corresponds to the HR-pQCT scan site roughly and the 33% site is what is used clinically.

 Some publications of recent are highly relevant to this project:

 - Burrell S, Desaulniers M, Jen H, Maguire C, Stilwell M, 2025.
 CAR Practice Guideline on Bone Mineral Densitometry Reporting: 2024 Update.
 Can Assoc Radiol J 76, 417-426. <a href="https://www.ncbi.nlm.nih.gov/pubmed/39797534" target="_blank">[Link to article]</a>